-- d) When the proper valve has been identified, insert a small screwdriver in the protection plate hole to access the "pin valve manual override screw".
+- a) Insert a small screwdriver in the protection plate hole to access the "pin valve manual override screw" corresponding to the slideout to be locked.
 Turn the override screw clockwise to actuate the locking pins.
-During the process, you should hear a hissing sound, as the air flows to the pin cylinders. - e) When the locking pins have been locked, reinsert a screwdriver in the protection plate hole.
-Turn the override screw
+During the process, you should hear a hissing sound, as the air flows to the pin cylinders. - b) When the locking pins have been locked, reinsert a screwdriver in the protection plate hole.
+Turn the override screw counterclockwise and keep it in this position to cancel the manual override actuation.

-- counterclockwise and keep it in this position to cancel the manual override actuation. - 12.
 Finally, the inflatable seal can be re-inflated by turning the shut-off valve handle counterclockwise.
 Check the pressure gage on the inflatable seal regulator if the pressure is increasing to 10 psi.